ansible/community-docs/contributor_path.rst

 Learn
 =====

-The required skillset depends on the area of interest and the project chosen previously.
+The required skillset depends on the area of interest and the project you'll be working on.

 Knowledge required for programming
 ----------------------------------